-Driven To Perfection Classic Car Show and Cruise (No date confirmed yet for 2019): This classic car show features more than 200 pre-1976 cars and trucks.
+Driven To Perfection Classic Car Show and Cruise (TBD): This classic car show features more than 200 pre-1976 cars and trucks.
 You can also grab a snack or a glass of local wine as you enjoy each vehicle on display.
 This is one of the Sonoma events in May that runs from 10am to 3pm and is at the O'Reilly Media at 1005 Gravenstein Hwy.
 N. in Sebastopol.
 Proceeds for this event will benefit the Sebastopol Senior Center.

 After a fun night of sleeping under the stars, you will enjoy a light breakfast and hike the 5 miles back to the beach.
 LandPaths provides dinner and a light breakfast.
 You will bring along all camping gear and lunch or any other snacks you might want.
 It's one of the best family-friendly Sonoma events in May.

 Live Music on the Lawn Series at Viansa (Every Saturday and Sunday): This Memorial Day Weekend, Viansa will feature live music in their beautiful Sonoma estate.
 Bands will play from 11am to 2pm on both Saturday and Sunday.
 You can grab some wine, some fire roasted pizza and enjoy the beautiful outdoors.
 25200 Arnold Drive in Sonoma.